sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 The top product gaps are:

-- running batch changes at a large scale, which is addressed by running batch changes server-side (moving in Beta in Q2)
+- running batch changes at a large scale, which is addressed by running batch changes server-side (moving to Beta in Q2)
 - permissions and access control

 We keep hearing user requests for [mounting files on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851), and for [improved monorepo support](https://docs.google.com/document/d/1o3fNI-itoU0LOwY29luutkw3L8IEfoVPYEGsD7kotmU) from monorepo users.